Lewis-Trowbridge/COMP3000-Project-Machine-Learning/README.md

-# COMP3000 Project - Machine learning
+# COMP3000 Project - Predictions

 ## What is this?